 The Company borrows the securities to be pledged from Société Générale Group.
 In accordance with IFRS 9, the borrowing of the securities to be pledged by the Company is not assimilated to the transfer of assets and thus does not result in recognition in the interim statement of financial position.
 The risks and rewards associated to the securities remain in Société Générale Group and as such are not presented in the Company's interim statement of financial position.

 The pledged securities are accounted as an off balance-sheet commitment "Securities pledged".
 The committed amount is re-measured at each closing to reflect the value of the securities pledged.

-2.4 Crises: Covid-19 and war in Ukraine
+2.4 Geopolitical Crises and Macroeconomic Context